ARCTraining/instructor-training/_episodes/05-memory.md

 >     or from another lesson you have taught recently.
 > 2. Replace 2-3 pieces of the code with a blank.
 > 3. Write a question to test the learner's ability to correctly fill in that blank.
-> 5. Paste your faded example in the Etherpad.
+> 5. Paste your faded example in the shared document.
 >
 > This exercise should take about 10 minutes.
 >